pkardas/notes/books/designing-data-intensive-applications.md

 - term-based (global index) - instead of each partition having its own secondary index, we can construct a global index.
 A global index also needs to be partitioned - for example secondary key `color:red`, cars with names a-d on partition 0, rest on partition 1.
 Reads are more efficient, writes are slower.

+Data change in the database - throughput increases, dataset increases, machine can fail.
+Rebalancing - the process of moving data from one node to another.
+After rebalancing data should be shared fairly between nodes, when rebalancing database should remain available for writes and reads and only minimal amount of data should be moved between nodes.

+DO NOT USE hash mod N when rebalancing between partitions.
+Problem with this approach is that number of nodes changes.
+This requires moving more data than necessary when new node is added.

+Better solution is to create fixed number of partitions (more partitions than the nodes, eg. 10 nodes - 1000 partitions).
+If new node is added to the cluster, it can steal few partitions from the others.
+The only thing that changes is partitions assignment.
+This is followed by for example by ElasticSearch (number of partitions set up at the beginning).
+Choosing the right number of partitions is difficult.

+Dynamic partitioning is suitable for key range partitioning.

+Automatic rebalancing can be unpredictable, because it is expensive operation - rerouting requests and moving a large amount of data, this can overload the network.
+For this reason it is a good approach to have human administrator performing rebalancing.

+How to route request to particular partition?
+How can system know where is data?
+This problem is known as service discovery.
+System can keep track of the data in separate register.
+Another possibility is that client connect to any node, if node can not serve the request, client is forwarded to another node.